ess-dmsc/kafkacow/README.md

 bin/kafkacow -h

 Options:
   -h,--help                   Print this help message and exit -g,--go INT                 How many records back to show from partition "-p".
 Mutually exclusive with "--Offset" -t,--topic TEXT             Show records of specified topic -b,--broker TEXT            Hostname or IP of Kafka broker -o,--offset INT             Start consuming from an offset.
-Otherwise print entire topic.
 Mutually exclusive with "--go" -p,--partition INT          Partition to get messages from -i,--indentation INT        Number of spaces used as indentation.
 Range 0 - 20.
 4 by default.
   -a,--all                    Show a list of topics.
 To be used in "-L" mode.
-     -C,--consumer               Run the program in the consumer mode -L,--list                   Metadata mode.
+  -C,--consumer               Run the program in the consumer mode.
+By default prints entire topic -L,--list                   Metadata mode.
 Show all topics and partitions.
 If "-t" specified, shows partition offsets.
   -E,--entire                 Show all records of a message(truncated by default) -c,--config_file TEXT       Read configuration from an ini file
   ```

   #### Usage example